arosenkranz/scenarios/dd101-developer/07-rum/01-step.md

   This Ruby file is the main template for our application.
 By integrating the RUM script here, it will be available throughout our application.

 8. You'll see that we have already integrated the RUM script in the front end and set the initialization arguments.
-(The code block starts with `if (window.DD_RUM)`).
+(The code block starts with `window.DD_RUM &&`).

   You'll also notice that after initialization, the `startSessionReplayRecording()` method is called.
 This will allow you use **Session Replay** and play back the steps a user took during their session.